yelm-212/spring-jwt-login-logout/README.md

     - If the Refresh Token is valid:
         - A new Access Token is issued.
         - A new Refresh Token is issued and stored.
-9. TODOs
-    - If the Refresh Token is invalid or blacklisted:
+9. If the Refresh Token is invalid or blacklisted:
    - The user is required to log in again.

 ## Implemented Filters